Hypomanic Episode

 If you struggle with bipolar disorder, then you may also experience a hypomanic episode.
 In short, these are periods of intense energetic moods that can either be happy or irritable.

 While these mood episodes may feel good, they’re often met by depressive episodes soon after.
-For this reason, it’s important to keep hypomania in check in order to ease overall bipolar symptoms.
+For this reason, it’s important to keep hypomania in check to ease overall bipolar symptoms.

 What is a Hypomanic Episode?

-Lasting about 4 consecutive days, an episode of hypomania results in intense energy that can make you feel very happy or very irritable. ¹ Due to these conflicting emotions, there may be some episodes of hypomania you enjoy and others you don’t.
+Lasting about four consecutive days, an episode of hypomania results in intense energy that can make you feel very happy or irritable. ¹ Due to these conflicting emotions, there may be some episodes of hypomania you enjoy and others you don’t.

-Still, no matter the circumstances, hypomania does NOT conflict with daily activities as other mental disorders do.
-Though, some patients may themselves taking risks they wouldn’t normally take (i.e. participating in harmful activities, such as substance abuse).
+Still, no matter the circumstances, hypomania does NOT conflict with daily activities as a traditional manic episode does.
+However, some patients may take risks they wouldn’t normally take (i.e. participate in harmful activities, such as substance abuse).

 Hypomanic episodes are typically found in those who struggle with bipolar II disorder.
 However, people with bipolar I can still experience hypomania symptoms.